If you have found an animal that you believe to be lost, Council may be able to reunite it with its owner.

 If Council finds a dog or cat…

-If the animal is wearing a tag, Council’s Animal Control Officer will be able to find the owner using Council’s Animal Management records.
-In most cases if the owner can be contacted and the animal will be returned or arrangements made for it to be picked up.
+If the animal is wearing a tag or is microchipped, Council Officers may be able to find the owner using Council’s Animal registration details.
+In most cases if the owner can be contacted the animal will be returned or arrangements made for it to be picked up.

 If the animal is not wearing a tag or cannot be identified by microchip it will be taken to Council’s Pound and a photo of the animal, along with any relevant details, will be put on Council’s website in the hope that its owner may find it or it can be re-homed.